PuddletownDesign/Git/README.md

 serve = !git daemon --reuseaddr --verbose  --base-path=. --export-all ./.git snapshot = !git stash save "snapshot: $(date)" && git stash apply "stash@{0}"
 ```

+## Todo

+-   [x] create a master branch
+-   [ ] Delete branches mac and linux
+-   [ ] Make a prompt asking the user for their git info in the installer
+-   [ ] Update the script to allow the user to install it in any location that they wish